ARMmbed/mbed-os-5-docs/docs/porting/target/exporter.md

 # Porting a new target for exporters

-Exporting allows users to transition from Mbed CLI or the Online Compiler to the development environment of their choice.
+Exporting allows users to transition from Mbed CLI to the development environment of their choice.
 When you add a new target, you must add support for exporters.
 The following sections explain how you add support for a new target to each exporter.

 ## Eclipse and Make